Skip to content

 ffmpeg -ss 00:00:02 -t 4 -i input.mp4 -vf "fps=8,scale=640:-1:flags=lanczos,split[s0][s1];[s0]palettegen[p];[s1][p]paletteuse" -loop 0 bug.gif

-Some Azure DevOps work items accept MP4 in comments but not in description fields.
-Match the attachment field rules before you spend time on GIF; the same trimmed MP4 from Clipchamp may work in the comment thread only.
+Some Azure DevOps fields accept MP4 in comments but not in description uploads.
+Check the field rules before you spend time on GIF.